-Couple in Craigslist slaying get life
+Couple in Craigslist slaying sentenced to life

 Sunbury, Pa. — A newlywed couple whose Craigslist ad lured a stranger to his death was sentenced Thursday to life in prison without parole by a judge who said their "permanent removal" from society is appropriate.